Recent Posts

 Rendered by Chad Krouse, 2024.

-I was intentional in filling the space with a thicker chevron and robust evergreen trees.
-Without any data, I give the blazon for WFS' arms as: Argent a chevron Tenne between as many pine trees eradicated Vert.
+In my rendering, I was intentional in filling the space with a thicker chevron and robust evergreen trees.
+Without any data, I give the blazon for WFS' arms as: Argent a chevron Tenne between as many fir trees eradicated Vert.

 Armorial flag banner of arms of Woodberry Forest School